The Banking Regulation Review: Netherlands

 ii Consumer and mortgage credit

-The FMSA and the Civil Code contain specific rules in relation to retail mortgage loans, stemming mainly from the implementation of the Mortgage Credit Directive.40 The rules concern, inter alia, creditworthiness assessments, information obligations and consumer rights in cases of early repayment and arrears and foreclosures.
-In 2017, the AFM provided further guidance on costs that may be imposed in the case of early repayment, requiring banks to also revisit calculations of mortgages provided since 2016.41 In July 2019, limitations were also introduced to the costs banks can charge customers when they change their interest rate during a fixed-interest period.42
+The FMSA and the Civil Code contain specific rules in relation to retail mortgage loans, stemming mainly from the implementation of the Mortgage Credit Directive.33 The rules concern, inter alia, creditworthiness assessments, information obligations and consumer rights in cases of early repayment and arrears and foreclosures.
+The AFM has provided further guidance on costs that may be imposed in the case of early repayment, requiring banks to also revisit calculations of mortgages provided since 2016.34 In 2019, limitations were also introduced to the costs banks can charge customers when they change their interest rate during a fixed-interest period.35

 iii Payment services

-As a result of the implementation of the first Payment Services Directive,43 payment service providers are subject to certain conduct of business requirements under both the FMSA and the Civil Code.
+The DCB supervises payment institutions as well as the provision of payment services by banks.
+As a result of the implementation of the first Payment Services Directive,36 payment service providers are subject to certain conduct of business requirements under both the FMSA and the Civil Code.
 The rules in the Civil Code relate to the civil law relationship between a payment service provider and client, including:

 - the payment service contract governing the execution of payment transactions;

 - the amendment and termination of such a contract;